PIANO | VIOLIN | UKULELE | GUITAR | DRUMS | VOICE

 Our teachers are especially adept at introducing beginners and leading them through to more advanced levels.

-SIGN-UP for a free trial class or lesson that fits your schedule!
+SIGN-UP for a trial class or lesson that fits your schedule!
 Learn more about each class below.

 Meet the Beat

 Building on what kids have learned in Music Together classes, 4 to 7 year-olds explore rhythm and pitch through playful activities using a variety of percussion instruments.
 Kids experience how the beat feels in their bodies through creative movement and how it sounds by singing intervals in Solfege—do, re, mi, fa sol!
 Improvisation is the name of the game as we build a solid musical foundation that will support growth into private instruction in any instrument.
 This is a drop-off class.

 Meet the Ukulele

 Ukulele is a great introductory instrument for little hands.
 This 45-minute group class for children ages 4 to 7 teaches your child proper uke playing position, how to tune their uke, the C-Major chord family as well as hello, goodbye and other songs they can play and sing.
 Tuition includes a ukulele!

 This 45-minute group class for children ages 3 to 6 offers them a taste of the violin with musical games, crafts, skill development and performance in a recital at the end of the semester.
 There’s no need to rent an instrument because each child crafts a box violin that they use to learn about its parts and how to handle it safely.
 A wooden bow is provided to learn proper bow technique.
 Parental attendance is required if the child is not fully potty trained.
 Offered Fall & Spring Semesters.